-Subject Code ME954 Subject Title Advance d Heat Trans fer LTP 400 Credit 4 Subject Category DE Year 1 st Semester 1/11
+Subject Code ME954 Subject Title Advance Advanced Heat Transfer LTP 400 Credit 4 Subject Category DE Year 1 st Semester 1/11

 - To enable the students apply the fundamentals of heat transfer modes such as conduction, convection, and radiation in various heat transfer applications. - To enable the students apply analytical and semi analytical approach towards the solution of Heat Transfer problems. - To prepare the students more competitive for thermal design of process equipment.